 Kelli Jaynes currently serves as Executive Treasurer for the CEDCO Board of Directors.
 She has been actively involved in the development, inception and daily business of the Tribe’s Section 17 Corporation (CEDCO) and is at the forefront of the Tribe’s economic development efforts.
 As the Executive Treasurer for CEDCO she has played a vital role in stabilizing the gaming enterprise by setting financial benchmarks and goals, which ultimately changed the face of the enterprise.

 Kelli moved to Redwood Valley from Riverside, California in 1983.
-She graduated from Ukiah High School in 1990 where she began her interest in small business management and advertising as a member of the Distribution Education Clubs of America (DECA) and the Regional Occupation Programs (ROP).
-She studied at Mendocino College in Ukiah, California and Mira Costa College in Oceanside, California and plans on resuming her education to pursue her degree in Public Administration and Accounting.
-Her most recent educational accomplishment was being one of many Native leaders to graduate from the California Tribal College’s Tribal Leadership and Governance Certificate Program.
+She graduated from Ukiah High School in 1990.
+She has studied at Mendocino College in Ukiah, California and Mira Costa College in Oceanside, California.
+Her plan is to resume her education and pursue her degree in Public Administration and Accounting.
+Her most recent educational accomplishment was being one of many Native Leaders to graduate from the California Tribal College’s Tribal Leadership and Governance Certificate Program.

 For 29(+) years Kelli has worked in many capacities for the Tribe, starting as a summer youth worker answering phones.
 She has worked in the Tribe’s education department as a tutor, in the Tribal administration office as an assistant bookkeeper and an administrative assistant to the late Doris Renick, who was then the Chairwoman of the Tribe.
 Kelli also spent four years working as the Vault and Cage Department Manager at Coyote Valley Casino where she won the Manager of the Year award.

 Kelli has culminated and honed a variety of skills by working in the broader Native and local community.
-She spent 2 years working in the California Indian Manpower Consortium offices and 4 years at Consolidated Tribal Health Project Inc. as a Certified Perinatal Health Specialist and Community Health Representative.
+She spent 4 years at Consolidated Tribal Health Project Inc. as a Certified Perinatal Health Specialist and Community Health Representative.
 She has also worked for the Mendocino County Mental Health Department, Juvenile Probation and Department of Child Support Services.
 While employed with the county, Kelli received a glowing commendation letter from then Clerk of the Board of Supervisors, Kristi Furman.